Bert Meijer: Scientific output and research management

 Since 2006 Meijer is the chairman of the International Scientific Advisory Board of DSM, in 2008 he founded the Institute for Complex Molecular Systems at Eindhoven University of Technology, and he chairs the 27 million euro national Dutch research program into 'Functional Molecular Systems' since 2012.
-In 2017 Meijer was appointed member of the Board of Trustees of Leiden University.
-Meijer also serves as member of advisory or editorial boards of over 10 scientific journals, including Advanced Materials (since 1992), Angewandte Chemie (since 1998), Chemical Science (since 2010) and the Journal of the American Chemical Society (since 2010).
+Between 2017 and 2023 Meijer was a member of the Board of Trustees of Leiden University.
+Meijer also served as member of advisory or editorial boards of over 10 scientific journals, including Advanced Materials (since 1992), Angewandte Chemie (since 1998), Chemical Science (since 2010) and the Journal of the American Chemical Society (since 2010).

 Academic invitations and memberships

 Meijer has obtained visiting professorships and was invited to named lectureships at many universities.
 He was visiting professor at the universities of Leuven, Belgium (1995), Illinois (1998), Bordeaux (2007), Zhejiang (2008) and California, Santa Barbara (2008).
 He currently is a Humboldt visiting professor at the Free University Berlin (until 2024).
 He has been, amongst others, Bayer distinguished lecturer (Cornell, New York, 1998), Glaxo-Wellcome lecturer (Sheffield, 1998), Rohm & Haas lecturer (Berkeley, 2002), Xerox Distinguished Lecturer of Canada (Toronto and Montreal, 2004), Melville Lecturer (Cambridge University, 2006) Mordecai and Rivka Rubin Lecturer (Technion, Israel, 2015), Aldrich Lecturer (Stanford University, USA, 2015) and Eastman Lecturer (North Carolina, 2016).
 He gave the Van ‘t Hoff Centennial lecture at the Royal Netherlands Academy of Arts and Sciences in 2001, the Carothers Lecture at Dupont Wilmington in 2005 and provided the keynote science lecture at Lowlands University 2009, as part of the Lowlands music- and culture festival (Flevopolder, The Netherlands).
-In 2019, he was the Saul Winstein Lecturer at the University of California, Los Angeles and he is the 2020 Robert Robinson lecturer at the University of Oxford.
+In 2019, he was the Saul Winstein Lecturer at the University of California, Los Angeles and he was the 2020 Robert Robinson lecturer at the University of Oxford.
+He is also the 2025 Allan Hay lecturer at McGill University in Montreal.

 Meijer is an elected member of the Royal Netherlands Academy of Arts and Sciences (KNAW, since 2003) and the Royal Holland Society of Sciences and Humanities (KHMW, since 1997), the Deutsche Akademie der Technikwissenschaften since 2012), the Nordrhein-Westfälische Akademie der Wissenschaften und der Künste (since 2014), and the Academia Europaea (since 2012).
 He is Honorary Fellow of the Chemical Research Society of India (since 2012) and Fellow of the American Association for the Advancement of Science (since 2015).
 Meijer is furthermore elected as an Honorary Member of the Royal Netherlands Chemical Society (KNCV, since 2018).
 In 2019, he was elected as a member of the European Academy of Sciences and as International Honorary Member of the American Academy of Arts and Sciences.